 Vision coverage is through the UnitedHealthcare Medical network.
-Providers should contact the provider number on the back of your UnitedHealthcare member ID card to confirm eligibility and benefits.
+Providers should contact the provider number on your UnitedHealthcare member ID card to confirm eligibility and benefits.

 You may visit any vision service provider for routine vision services.

 For more information please see Access Your Benefits earlier in this section.